 The Financial Planning Process- An Overview

-Financial Planning can be a complex, multifaceted process, which mandates significant trust on behalf of the client, and expertise and excellent interpersonal skills on behalf of the financial adviser.
-The CFP® Board's Standards require that all CFP® professionals who provide financial planning services will be held to the duty of care of a fiduciary, as defined by CFP Board.
-In addition, as a CPA, I already owe a fiduciary duty to each of my clients, and I personally consider the public's faith and trust in my profession to be both an honor and a privilege.
+Financial Planning is a dynamic, multifaceted process, which requires significant trust on behalf of the client, and expertise and superior interpersonal skills on behalf of the financial planner.
+The CFP® Board's Standards require that all CFP® professionals who provide financial planning services will be held to the duty of care of a fiduciary.
+I owe a fiduciary duty to each of my clients as both a CPA and as a Certified Financial Planner™, and I consider the public's faith and trust in my professions to be both an honor and a privilege.

 The following is an overview of the financial planning process.
 Please do not feel the need to study this; I provide it here to help educate both my current and prospective clients as to what the financial planning process entails.
 Depending upon your particular needs, only some aspects of planning may apply.
-I will explain the financial planning process during our initial meeting, which may be either in person, in Naples, FL and the surrounding areas, on the phone, or through web-based video chat (Skype or Go To Meeting).
+I will explain the financial planning process during our initial meeting, which may be either in person, in Naples, FL and the surrounding areas, on the phone, or via video chat.
 I have been serving nearly all of my clients remotely nationwide for years, through my secure MY VIRTUAL CPA®.

-The Financial Planning process generally includes the following six steps, and are explained below:
+The Financial Planning process generally includes the following six steps, and are explained below in detail:

 1- Establishing and Defining the Client-Planner Relationship.